Recommended Spanish Restaurants in London

 CAMBIO DE TERCIO

 Cambio de Tercio, informal and bustling, set the course for good Spanish cooking.
 Flavors are loud and clear, unusual, complex: grilled sardines and walnut sauce, breast of duck slow-roasted in sea salt, monkfish roasted with garlic; sauces capitalize on the assertiveness of Spanish olive oil, balsamic vinegar (often with honey in sweet-sour combinations), or peppers.
 Pork and ham are served several ways, with imaginative garnishes.
 It’s a good place to take a hearty appetite and a relaxed attitude.
 It’s also good value, including the wide-ranging all-Spanish wine list, which includes a selection of dry sherries by the glass.
-Reds are glorious–some splendid 1994, 1995 and 1996 Rioja Reservas, as well as Ribero del Duero and Penedes, and notable bargains from Priorato and Navarra, but at these prices exploration is painless.
+Reds are glorious, some splendid Rioja Reservas, as well as Ribero del Duero and Penedes, and notable bargains from Priorato and Navarra, but at these prices exploration is painless.
 Finish with a dark, sweet sherry, perfect with the hot chocolate souffle.

 Cambio de Tercio, 163 Old Brompton Road, SW5 0LJ.
 Tel: +44 (0)207 244-8970.